caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 # EPrints 3.3.16 Install Notes

-SSH into your vagrant instance for remaining steps.
+## Inline steps taken by the Vagrant file

+The following are done by the Vagrant file as an in-line shell.
+They are provided here as reference.
+You could perform them on manually if you needed.

-## Install required software
+### Install required software

 ```shell
     sudo apt-get install perl libncurses5 libselinux1 libsepol1 apache2 libapache2-mod-perl2 libxml-libxml-perl libunicode-string-perl \